Zeiss naming logic

 Standard to short tele lenses (58-75 mm FFE)

 Also the Biotar design is a derivative of the Planar.
 While the Biotar was initially intended for cinematography, the design showed promise and was later upscaled to fit 35 mm film.
+However, while the 50 mm f/1.4 Biotar was suitable for cinematography, it did not cover 35 mm film and had to be redesigned.

-The Biotar was made famous by the Carl Zeiss Biotar 58 mm f/2 lens (from the late 1930’s).
+The Biotar for still photography was made famous by the Carl Zeiss Biotar 58 mm f/2 lens (from the late 1930’s).
 While the 58 mm Biotar was in many ways revolutionary, it was initially overshadowed by the advent of the second world war, the ensuing slump in camera sales and the repurposing of the optical industries to serve military needs.

 Carl Zeiss Jena (East) Biotar 58 mm f/2 (for Exakta) [data sheet]

 Its production was taken up again after the war, especially in the Soviet Union as the Helios-44 (58 mm f/2) lens which is one of the most (if not the most) numerously produced photographic lenses in camera history.
-The Biotar design was however used also for some other lenses, among which the 75 mm f/1.5 Biotar, often referred to as the ‘King of Bokeh’.

 Biometar